azimuttapp/azimutt/public/blog/how-to-choose-your-entity-relationship-diagram/article.md

 ## Final words

+If you want to evaluate readability of each tool, look at each screenshot, it's the same schema, from Gospeak, I used, sometimes with some limitations due to free/trial plan, but you should see similar things.

-I only know Azimutt is the last category, and it's basically [the reason I built it](./the-story-behind-azimutt) as I could not find any tool like this.
+I only know Azimutt in the last category, and it's basically [the reason I built it](./the-story-behind-azimutt) as I could not find any tool like it.
 If you know some, please [let me know]({{azimutt_twitter}}), so I could include them here.
-The same if you know good tools to design and understand a database schema, I will review them and include them here if I think they deserve it.
+The same if you know good tools to design and understand a database schema, I will review them and include them if I think they deserve it.

 Creating and managing a database is always a hard task, no matter how you approach it.
-Having tools can help but in the end, everything comes back to your understanding of your system and how it works, either from your business process anù internally.
+Having tools can help but in the end, everything comes back to your understanding of your system and how it works, either from your business process and internally.
 Be strong!